etkecc/buscarron/sub/ext/etkecc/testdata/turnkey_full_a.onboarding.md

 PS: To help with your first steps in the world of Matrix, we've built the [MatrixRooms.info](https://matrixrooms.info) search engine.
 You can use it to discover rooms over the Matrix Federation and find amazing communities you wish to join!

 # Steps after the setup

-### etherpad

-1. Open integration manager in any element client app
-2. Click on the sprocket icon and go to the Widgets tab
-3. Open the Etherpad widget configuration and replace `scalar.vector.im` with `dimension.higenjitsuteki.etke.host`

 ### buscarron